mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     test_accuracy = []
     test_losses= []

-Next we intilalize the neural network by creating an object of the neural network class we created in the last section.
+Next we initialize the neural network by creating an object of the neural network class we created in the last section.
 This is our actual neural network.
-The next four lines are just intializing lists for values we'll be collecting uring training and testing.
+The next four lines are just initializing lists for values we'll be collecting uring training and testing.
 We want to be able to append the data to them as the program runs so we can display the loss and accuracy at the end.

     test_counter = [num * training_dataset.num_images for num in range(num_epochs + 1)]

 This is a list of the point for where each epoch ends.
 This will later be used to plot the average loss during testing.
-What is actually in the test counter variable is basically a list starting with 0 and adding the number of images in the training dataset each times.
-So with 60,000 images in the training dataset, this is 0, 60000, 120000, 180000, etc.  The reason we have a 0 here is that we will do an intial test before any training is done to see how well the neural network does with random guessing (no training).
+What is actually in the test counter variable is a list starting with 0 and adding the number of images in the training dataset for each new number.
+The total amount of numbers is equal to the number of epochs we specified plus one.
+So with 60,000 images in the training dataset, this is 0, 60000, 120000, 180000, etc.  The reason we have a 0 here is that we will do an initial test before any training is done to see how well the neural network does with random guessing (no training).

     loss_function = nn.CrossEntropyLoss()

 Next we create our loss function using [Cross Entropy Loss](https://pytorch.org/docs/stable/nn.html#torch.nn.CrossEntropyLoss).
-The loss functon is used to evaluate how well the neural network is doing.
+The loss function is used to evaluate how well the neural network is doing.
 Cross entropy loss punishes the model more heavily for being confident in the wrong answer.
 We are using it as it is quite good for classification problems.

     learning_rate = .2

     momentum = .9

 Next we set the learning rate and momentum.
 The learning rate affects how quickly the weights of the neural net change.
 Too high of a learning rate can skip the optimal weight, well too low of one may cause the model to get stuck in a local minimum.
-Due to this, it is worthwhile to test many different learning rate.
+Due to this, it is worthwhile to test many different learning rates.
 It is .2 here as I found it to be of those I tested.
 Momentum is used to speed up the convergence of a neural network.
 To see a picture of how it works, see [this link](https://www.quora.com/What-exactly-is-momentum-in-machine-learning).

     optimizer = torch.optim.SGD(neural_net.parameters(), lr = learning_rate, momentum = momentum)

 Next we create our optimizer.
-The optimzer tweaks the weights of the network in order to minimize the loss function.
-This makes the model as accuracte as possible.
-We are using [Stochaster Gradient Descent](https://pytorch.org/docs/stable/optim.html#torch.optim.SGD) here (SGD) which samples a subset of the data in order to determine how to change the weight.
+The optimizer tweaks the weights of the network in order to minimize the loss function.
+This makes the model as accurate as possible.
+We are using [Stochastic Gradient Descent](https://pytorch.org/docs/stable/optim.html#torch.optim.SGD) here (SGD) which samples a subset of the data in order to determine how to change the weight.
 For the arguments, it takes the parameters we want to optimize, the learning rate we just set, and the momentum we also just set.
 If you want to know more about what neural_net.parameres() is, check out [this link](https://www.deeplearningwizard.com/deep_learning/practical_pytorch/pytorch_feedforward_neuralnetwork/#parameters-in-depth).

     random_seed = 1
     torch.backends.cudnn.enabled = False